 More important than understanding what we observe is understanding what it is that observes

-Every day, indeed at every moment, many things pass through our visual range.
+Every day, and indeed at every moment, many things pass through our visual range.
 If we observe such things carefully, we can understand a lot about how things work.
-In fact, most of modern science has progressed by careful observation of the natural world.
+In fact, most of modern science has progressed by careful observation of the world around us.

 However, when a quake occurs, the stability of the building is determined not by its superstructure, but by its foundation.
-Similarly, when a quake of adversity occurs in our life, our stability is determined not by how much world-understanding we have, but by how much self-understanding we have.
+Similarly, when a quake of adversity occurs in our life, our stability is determined not by how well we understand the world, but by how well we understand ourselves.

-Arjuna faced such a quake when he was confronted with a fratricidal war.
-And he sank into confusion and dejection — till Krishna spoke the Gita to explain how we all are eternal souls, meant to pursue spiritual evolution through life’s ups and downs.
+In the Mahabharata, Arjuna faced such a quake when he was confronted with a fratricidal war.
+And he sank into confusion and dejection — till Krishna illumined him by speaking the Gita and explaining how no war could destroy the self.
+At our core, we all are eternal souls, meant to pursue spiritual evolution through life’s ups and downs.
 The Gita stands ready to similarly illumine all of us.